 At the beginning of the Sandship, it's possible to skip killing the Electro Spume in the first sinksand.
 Run straight at the Spume until you almost reach its arms, then swerve around it.
 This saves a little time; a second at most.

 It is possible to use Reverse BiTMagic to open the boss door in Sandship, thereby skipping the Squid Carving and enabling the Tentalus fight as soon as the Bow is obtained.
 The corresponding flag is 3x10.
 This RBM trick employs Faron BiT.

-You will still need to obtain the Bow and activate the timeshift stone, and perform the mast skip in order to enter the boss room.
+You will still need to obtain the Bow, activate the timeshift stone, and perform the mast skip in order to enter the boss room.